WLDZ/Azure-Synapse-Analytics/README.md

 # Building a Dimensional Model Using Data from Rebrickable API in Azure Synapse Analytics

 ## Objective:
-The objective of this lab is to practice data engineering skills by ingesting data from an external API and transforming it into a dimensional model within Azure Synapse Analytics.
+The objective of this activity is to practice data engineering skills by ingesting data from an external API and transforming it into a dimensional model within Azure Synapse Analytics.
 This data will represent Lego sets and their attributes, organized into tables for querying and analysis.

 ## Steps to Complete the Lab: